On March 11th 1917 the Petrograd Soviet newspaper Izvestiia printed news of an agreement to improve the conditions of Russian workers:

-1. Pending the publication of the law regulating the working day, the eight-hour working day (eight hours of actual labor) is applicable to all shifts, and introduced in all factories and mills.
+1. Pending the publication of the law regulating the working day, the eight-hour working day (eight hours of actual labour) is applicable to all shifts and introduced in all factories and mills.

 3. The reduction in working hours is to have no effect on workers’ wages.

 4. Overtime work is permitted only with the consent of factory committees.